 In round 1 of the hernia mesh litigation, C.R.
 Bard was defending thousands of individual lawsuits by plaintiffs alleging injuries resulting from defects in the company's Kugel Hernia Mesh device.
 The Kugel implant had a design defect that causes a plastic ring on the mesh to break off inside the patient.
 When the Kugel ring broke off it caused bowel obstruction or in more serious cases perforation of the bowel.
 Both results were very painful and required surgical repair.

 The Kugel federal court cases were consolidated into an MDL in Rhode Island.
 A bellwether case, Thorpe v C.R.
-Bard Inc, was selected for trial.
-The plaintiff in Thorpe suffered some of the most severe injuries associated with the defective Kugel implant.
+Bard Inc, was selected for the trial.
+The victim in Thorpe suffered some of the most severe injuries associated with the defective Kugel implant.
 When the ring on the mesh broke off inside him it punctured and obstructed his bowel and he had to undergo 5 surgeries to repair it.
-In August 2010 a federal jury in Rhode Island awarded Mr. Thorpe $1.5 million in damages.
+A federal jury in Rhode Island awarded Mr. Thorpe $1.5 million in damages.

 Based on the outcome in Thorpe, C.R.
-Bard eventually agreed to a global settlement of all the pending Kugel cases.
+Bard eventually agreed to a global settlement of all pending Kugel cases in the class action lawsuit.
 C.R.
-Bard agreed to pay 184 million to settle over 2,000 pending Kugel lawsuits.
-Although this equated to only $70,000 per case, it does not mean that each plaintiff got $70,000.
-The 2,600 Kugel cases were divided into different tiers based mainly on how severe the plaintiff's injuries were and how strong their case was.
+Bard agreed to pay $184 million to settle over 2,000 pending Kugel lawsuits.
+Although this equated to only $70,000 per case, it does not mean that each mesh victim got $70,000.
+The 2,600 Kugel cases were divided into different tiers based mainly on how severe the injuries were and how strong their case was.
 Tier 1 plaintiffs with the most severe level of injuries probably got over $1 million.
 Plaintiffs in tier 2 with less severe injuries likely got $500,000-$900,000.
 Tier 3 plaintiffs probably received less than $100,000.
-Finally, plaintiffs in the lowest tiers probably received some nominal amount or nothing at all.
+Finally, claimants in the lowest tiers probably received some nominal amount or nothing at all.

 - Vaginal Mesh Settlements